SwarmUS/SwarmUS-doc/docs/sections/reference/Interloc/how_it_works/angle.md

 </figure>

 !!!note
     You may notice that some of the data points tend to wrap around (the effect is pretty obvious at 0° and 100°).
-This is the main cause of errors in the system as having data on the wrong side of the +/- 30° line makes us choose the wrong slope to modelise the data.
+This is the main cause of errors in the system as having data on the wrong side of the +/- 30° line makes us choose the wrong slope to fit the data.

 The equation to calculate the phase difference ($\alpha$) must be changed to take this offset ($z$) into account:
 $$
 \alpha_{corrected} = \left(\left( \phi_A - \beta_A - \phi_B + \beta_B - \frac{\pi}{2} + z \right) mod 2\pi \right) - \pi
 $$

-Each antenna pair is then modelised with two linear equations of the form $y = ax + b$ with one positive and one negative slope.
+Each antenna pair is then modeled with two linear equations of the form $y = ax + b$ with one positive and one negative slope.
 Even for curves where three slopes are visible (for example the purple curve), only two slopes are needed as the third one is the prolongation of the first one modulo 360°.

 ### Calculating a Single Angle
 In the [previous section](#expanding-beyond-180), we mentioned that the algorithm would return the same angle for any of the three antenna pairs.
 Although the real world data is close to theory, it is not perfect and each antenna pair will yield a different angle.
 Actually, it might even yield an angle pretty far from reality if the wrong slope is chosen because of the +/- 30° decision line.